-In addition, pretreatment laboratory testing should include [64]:
+In addition, pretreatment laboratory testing should include:

 - Within six months:

 - Complete blood count (CBC)

-- International normalized ratio (INR)

 - Hepatic function panel

-- Estimated glomerular filtration rate (eGFR)
+- Calculated glomerular filtration rate

 - Any time prior to starting antiviral treatment:

+- Quantitative HCV RNA (HCV viral load)

 - HIV antigen/antibody test

 - Hepatitis B surface antigen

-- Before initiating antiviral therapy with a regimen that includes ribavirin:

-- Serum pregnancy testing and counseling to women of childbearing age
+- Before initiating antiviral therapy: - Serum pregnancy testing and counseling to women of childbearing age

 Patients are candidates for antiviral therapy when there is ongoing active infection over a six-month period, as evidenced by detectable HCV in the blood.
-The 2023 AASLD/IDSA HCV treatment guidelines recommend treating acute HCV infection defined as patients positive for HCV RNA for less than six months) as well as those with chronic HCV.
-Selection of the treatment approach is based on determination of the infecting HCV genotype, prior treatment failure, and degree of advanced liver disease.
-Treatment-naive individuals with no-to-moderate liver fibrosis (F-score of F0 to F2) are typically candidates for management in the primary care office [106; 107].
-Patients with scores of F3 (bridging fibrosis) or F4 (cirrhosis) should be referred to a gastroenterologist, hepatologist, or infectious disease specialist for consultation and/or care.
-In persons with decompensated cirrhosis, referral for evaluation for liver transplantation should be considered [64].
-The goal of antiviral therapy in patients with chronic HCV infection is to clear demonstrable viral RNA from the blood stream. reducing the burden of viral replication to such a low level that the patient's own immune system will be able to eradicate the infection.
+The goal of antiviral therapy in patients with chronic HCV infection is to clear demonstrable viral RNA from the blood stream, reducing the burden of viral replication to such a low level that the patient's own immune system will be able to eradicate the infection.
 This in turn changes the natural history of this chronic illness, alleviating morbidity and the risk of further complications or need for transplantation.
-The criterion for achievement of this goal is a sustained virologic response (SVR), defined as undetectable HCV RNA by PCR for at least 12 weeks after completion of a course of therapy.
-SVR is a marker for cure of HCV infection and has been shown to be durable in large prospective studies in more than 99% of patients followed up for five or more years [66].
+The criterion for achievement of this goal is a sustained virologic response (SVR), defined as undetectable HCV RNA by PCR at 12 and 24 weeks after completion of a course of therapy.
+Selection of treatment options is based on determination of the infecting HCV genotype.

 Coinfection with HIV and HCV results in a much higher rate of progression to liver failure than infection with HCV alone.
 Low CD4 levels cannot effectively inhibit HCV replication.
 Hepatotoxicity of antiretroviral agents may also accelerate the rate of fibrosis, even in immunocompetent persons with HIV.
-Therefore, all patients coinfected with HIV and HCV should be evaluated for HCV therapy [36].
+Therefore, all patients coinfected with HIV and HCV should be evaluated for HCV therapy [51].